 What Muscles Does Machine High Row Work?

-The machine row, or the hammer strength high row as referred to by some, typically targets the muscles and joints in your upper back, shoulder blades, and elbows.
+The machine row, or the hammer strength high row as referred to by some, typically targets the muscles and joints in your back, shoulder blades, and elbows.

 The trapezius muscle is responsible for movement around the head, neck, shoulders, arms, and torso.
 It is located just beneath the neck, covering the shoulders and extending to the middle of the back.